Get to know what it’s like to visit this destination.

 Dartmouth is a beautiful town located within the county of Devon and its unspoilt beauty draws in thousands of visitors every year.
 As you may well be one of them at some point, we hope our Dartmouth cruise port guide offers everything you need to know and more about what to do during your visit here.

-Sitting on the banks of the postcard perfect River Dart, the town of Dartmouth proudly sits within the South Devon Area of Natural Beauty and its history can be traced all the way back to as early as 1086, when the Domesday Book lists Dunestal as the only settlement in the area which now makes up the parish of Dartmouth.
-Fascinating!
+Sitting on the banks of the postcard-perfect River Dart, the town of Dartmouth proudly sits within the South Devon Area of Natural Beauty and its history can be traced all the way back to as early as 1086, when the Domesday Book lists Dunestal as the only settlement in the area which now makes up the parish of Dartmouth.
+The surrounding countryside is actually listed for ‘Outstanding Natural Beauty’ and it is not hard to see why when you experience the rugged coastlines, wooded valleys and stunning beaches of offer.

 Being a seaside town, there’s also an abundance of outdoor activities to partake in, including kayaking, paddle boarding, crabbing or a visit to Slapton Ley Nature Reserve.
 All of these incredible attractions make Dartmouth the ideal cruise port to visit at any time of the year.